-The following example is an extension of the Business Service Request example found in Exhibit 3-10: Add Provider from Enrollment Business Service Structure Chart Analyzed.
+The following example is an extension of the Business Service Request example found in Exhibit 3-9: Add Provider from Enrollment Business Service Structure Chart Analyzed.
 During the process of analyzing the Business Service Request form, a new data service, Address Type was identified.

 The path below leads to an example of the Data Service Request Form filled out for the Data Service Address Type.
-Ultimately, this information will reside in the Application Service Registry (ASR) discussed in Section 3.4.1 - Application Service Registry of this document.
+Ultimately, this information will reside in the ASR discussed in Section 3.4.1 - Application Service Registry of this document.
 There are more examples in the ASR of other technical services.

-FX Home > Standards and Plans > Technology > Technical Architecture Documentation > Attachment B Data Service Request Form Example
+FX Hub > Standards & Plans > Category: Technology > Technical Architecture Documentation (T-5) > Attachment B Data Service Request Form Example

-4.8 Business Rule Services
+4.8 BUSINESS RULE SERVICES

-A business rules service is another type of technical service designed to provide a single validation point in a loosely coupled format.
-Business rules services automate and optimize decision making processing.
-Business rules services execute business rules, perform data validation and constraint checking, make business decisions and make human task routing decisions.
-Business rules services are frequently invoked in workflow processes for decision making steps.
-Business rules services can also be invoked in composite applications.
-Business rules services frequently use a business rules engine allowing specialized business rule processing including decision tree processing, decision matrices, dynamic access to supplemental data used in decision making, processing natural language rules logic, and providing user consumable documentation of the basis for decisions.
+A business rule service is another type of technical service designed to provide a single validation point in a loosely coupled format.
+Business rule services automate and optimize decision making processing.
+Business rule services execute business rules, perform data validation and constraint checking, make business decisions and make human task routing decisions.
+Business rule services are frequently invoked in workflow processes for decision making steps.
+Business rule services can also be invoked in composite applications.
+Business rule services rules engine allowing specialized business rule processing including decision tree processing, decision matrices, dynamic access to supplemental data used in decision making, processing natural language rules logic, and providing user consumable documentation of the basis for decisions.